microtrain/bootcamp/03-HTML/02-HTML_Forms.md

 * Add a form field for entering URLs.
 * Add a validation method for the URL field.
 * Update the email and URL validation method to return true when the input passes validation OR when the field is empty.
-* The MUST reject an empty email but allow an empty URL.
+* The MUST reject an empty email but allow an empty URL so that the field is not required but will be validated when not empty.

 ## Additional Reading
 * [Email RegEx Examples](http://emailregex.com/)